ywi/lockoutsharing/README.md

 - `!q` or `!queue` To check your current position in the queue.
 - `!leave` Removes you from the queue.
-- `!tip` Learn how to send gold if you’d like to support hosting and access priority queue.
+- `!plus` Learn how to mail gold if you’d like to support hosting and gain access to priority queue.

 ### ⚙️ **Visual Preview**